Rentals

 Details:

 Build your child's sense of wonder about nature and invite them to explore wildlife and the world around them.
 Games, songs, new friends, crafts, and adventure make this a good camp for young children.
 Some themes will be repeated twice over the summer.
 Camps with the same theme will have the same content.
 Campers need to bring a snack, a bottle of water, and a small backpack each day.
 Camp meets at the Jenkins Estate Gatehouse, 8005 SW Grabhorn Rd., Beaverton.
-Little Nature Scientists Get ready for a week of hands-on discovery as our little nature scientists dive into the wonders of the great outdoors.
-Our campers will unleash their innter nature scientists by making a baking soda and vinegar volcano, erupting with laughter and excitement! zWith a week full of engaging experiments, our curious kiddos will surely spark a love for science and nature in the most fun and whimsical way.
-No camp on 7/4.
+Backyard Campout Join us in the forest of Jenkins Estate, where the magic of story telling meets the wonders of the great outdoors!
+This camp invites children to let their imaginations run wild amidst nature's embrace.
+Each day unfolds as a new chapter of exploration and creativity, where nature becomes the backdrop for their imaginative adventures.
+We can't wait to share what we'll create together.

 Notes: